What Supervisors Can Do To Support Mental Wellness of CHW Teams

 Burnout, Depression and Anxiety Warning Signs

+The first step is to be able to know what burnout, depression and anxiety look like.
 If you work in a close team, you might be able to easily tell if someone is feeling undue stress.
-In our behavioral health course, we flag these as some of the items to look for if you suspect someone needs help:
+In our training, we flag these as some of the items to look for if you suspect someone needs help:

 Support Strategies for Supervisors